ChipCE/WiFiMan/README.md

 # WiFiMan + ESP8266OTA
 Wifiman is Wifi manager for ESP8266 with customizable web UI.
 ESP8266 is a modified version of ESP8266HTTPUpdateServer customizable web UI.
+The library is not working with the new 2.6.x version of ESP8266 core.
+The last compatible version is 2.5.2.
+I will try to fix this problem on the next release.

 ## Change logs
 ### v1.4.1